 Pena Park (Parque de Pena)

 King Ferdinand also played a big role in designing Pena Park.
-He wanted it to be a maze of romantic paths to impress his guests.
+He wanted the Pena Palace gardens to be a maze of romantic paths to impress his guests.
 The park has plants from all over the world: North American Magnolia, Japanese Camellia, Australian Fern, different cypresses, and cedars.
 The highlights of the gardens include the statue of King Fernando II overlooking his palace, the lush fern gardens, and the southern viewpoint that has amazing views over the palace.

 The park covers over 200 hectares, so you will want to allow time to explore it.
 I can just imagine all the work that goes into maintaining such a large and beautiful park.
 It looks so green, I know I could never get my lawn that nice, even with the best garden hose.